-ANNEX: OVERVIEW OF GEOENGINEERING TECHNOLOGIES AND THEIR POSSIBLE EFFECTS expected to have unequal impacts on both ecosystems and societies around the world.
-Some anticipated effects are described below.
+ANNEX: OVERVIEW OF GEOENGINEERING TECHNOLOGIES AND THEIR POSSIBLE EFFECTS

+It cannot be over-emphasised that 1) geoengineering is untested and its technologies remain largely in the realm of the theoretical, with some notable exceptions (see below), and 2) the effects of geoengineered climate interventions are not known.
+Techniques that alter the composition of the stratosphere or the chemistry of the oceans are expected to have unequal impacts on both ecosystems and societies around the world.46 Some anticipated effects are described below.
 Geoengineering will surely have unintended consequences, as well, due to any number of factors, including inadequate understanding of ecosystems, biodiversity and the earth's climate; unforeseen natural phenomena; mechanical failure; human error, irreversibility and/or funding lapses.